praneethkvs/jekyll-now/_posts/2018-2-19-Blockchain.md

 This does not actually create the blockchain but as you can see from the output the blockchain parameters have been setup.
 You can view and change the parameters by editing the **params.dat** file.

-Now we runt he following command to create the blockchain.
+Now we run the following command to create the blockchain.

 ```cmd
 multichaind name -daemon